EVOLVE is a program designed to help individuals learn alternatives to family violence.

 • To feel that it’s okay to ask for help.

-• To ask for what he/she wants without becoming violent.
+• To ask for what they want without becoming violent.

 • To seek new ways of thinking and relating to others.

-• To reject stereotypes of how a man/woman is “supposed” to be.
+• To reject stereotypes of how a individual is “supposed” to be.

 • To express frustration, disappointment, and anxiety without becoming violent.

-• To show his/her strength by choosing NOT to hit those closest to him/her.
+• To show personal strength by choosing NOT to hit those closest to them.